danielhour/DINC-watchOS/README.md

 ## **WHAT IS DINC?**
-DINC is an Apple Watch app that helps you track/control your Disposable Income usage.
+DINC is an Apple Watch app that helps you track/control your Disposable Income (D.INC) usage.
 <br><br>

+## **OVERVIEW**
+Here’s a blog post on why I created this app and why I'm "releasing" it on GitHub instead of submitting it to the App Store: [Medium](https://medium.com/@dhour/a-new-strategy-for-how-i-publish-my-apps-8e9de05c7bf1)
+<br><br>

 ## **FEATURES**

-*1990's Calculator Layout*
-<br>How a user enters in transaction costs
+*Quick Transaction Entry*
+<br>Using that timeless 90's watch calculator layout... quickly enter in your most recent disposable income purchase.
 <br>
 <img src="https://github.com/danielhour/DINC/raw/dev/Screenshots/PriceController.gif" width="350">